-On behalf of the faculty and staff of Warren Road Elementary School, I would like to welcome you to our school for the 2017-2018 school year.
+On behalf of the faculty and staff of Warren Road Elementary School Warriors, I would like to welcome you to our school for the 2019-2020 school year.
 It is truly an honor and a privilege to serve as your principal.
-Each of us at WRES appreciates you entrusting us with the opportunities to touch and shape the lives of the children of Richmond County.
+Each of us at WRES appreciates you entrusting us with your children and I sincerely hope that you are excited about the upcoming school year and the many possibilities and adventures it offers.

-It is my hope that you will read this Student Handbook and will become familiar with the rules, policies, and procedures of the school so that we will all be able to work together in providing every child with the best possible learning environment and the highest quality of education.
-It has been prepared to help keep you informed about important dates and activities at our school.
-Some policies have been updated and other changes have also been made.
-It is requested that you support the policies, procedures and rules of our school.
-If you have any questions or need further clarification on anything contained in this handbook, please contact me at 706-868-4022.
+It is my hope that you will read this Student Handbook, become familiar with the rules, policies, and procedures of the school, and support us in abiding by them all.
+This only makes it easier for us to work together in creating conditions for every child to learn in a safe and positive environment.
+In addition, this handbook has been prepared to help keep you informed about important dates and activities at Warren Road.
+If you have any questions or need further clarification on anything contained in this handbook, please contact me at the school at 706-868-4022.